TRAVEL FARTHER - STAY LONGER

 ABOUT DAVE WILLIAMS

-Dave Williams practiced as an emergency physician in Toronto working as Director of the Department of Emergency Services at Sunnybrook Health Sciences Centre prior to his selection by the Canadian Space Agency as one of four successful astronaut candidates from a field of over 5300 applicants.
+Dave Williams was an emergency physician in Toronto and Director of the Department of Emergency Services at Sunnybrook Health Sciences Centre prior to his selection by the Canadian Space Agency in 1992.
+He was one of four successful astronaut candidates from a field of over 5300 applicants.
 He completed basic training, and in May 1993, was appointed manager of the Missions and Space Medicine Group within the Canadian Astronaut Program.